 St. Patrick’s Day is just around the corner!
 I’m here to share with you my favorite, go-to St. Patrick’s Day themed activities and centers to get your students learning through PLAY!
 Be sure to grab the Clover Ten Frame Cards FREEBIE too!

 This post contains affiliate links.

 The St. Patrick’s Day writing center is filled with GREEN goodies to inspire little writers!
 To set up this center, fill the black pocket chart with St. Patrick’s Day vocabulary cards.
 On the table, set up green writing paper and green shamrock stickers along with buckets filled with various writing tools.
 I even added green letter writing paper so students can write letters to leprechauns!

-To make writing letters a bit more fun, I hid letter cards in rainbow rice!
+To make writing letters a bit more fun, I hid leprechaun letter cards in rainbow rice!
 Students had to find the letter cards and trace the letters using every color to make it rainbow.

 Students’ names are important and meaningful for little learners.
 My students LOVE stamping their friends’ names in green play dough using letter stamps.
 I wrote each student’s name on a foam shamrock that I purchased from Dollar Tree.

 Writing trays awaken the senses!
 Students match the upper and lower case coin letters and write the letters in the writing tray.
 This tray is filled with green sprinkles and St. Patrick’s Day sprinkles like these.

-For my students who are ready to practice sight words, they can build and write sight words in the tray.
+For my students who are ready to practice sight words, they can build and write sight words in the tray and with the gold letter coins.

 Writing trays can be tricky to find.
 This tray was a “catch all” tray I found in the Dollar Spot at Target.
 I also like to use trays that lacing sets come in for writing trays.

 Rainbow rhyme puzzles help make rhyming engaging!
 This is especially true for my friends who love puzzles!